hxmuller/systemd-usb-automount/README.md

 - udisks2
 - policykit-1

-Most standard Debian installs will include systemd, udisks2 and policykit-1 will need to be installed:
+Most standard Debian installs will include systemd, udisks2 and policykit-1 may need to be installed depending on your local installation.
+If the install.sh script fails, you may need to install either or both:

 ```
 $ sudo apt install udisks2 policykit-1